apache/gravitino/docs/how-to-use-the-playground.md

 The scenario of this demo is that basic structured city statistics data is stored in MySQL, and detailed city introductions are stored in PDF files.
 The user wants to find answers about cities in the structured data and the PDF files.

-In this demo, you will use Gravitino to manage the MySQL table using a relational catalog, pdf files using a fileset catalog, treating Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
-Then you will use LLM to query the data using natural language queries.
+In this demo, you will use Gravitino to manage the MySQL table using a relational catalog, and pdf files using a fileset catalog, treating Gravitino as a unified data source for LlamaIndex to build indexes on both tabular and non-tabular data.
+Then, you can use LLM to query the data using natural language queries.

 Note: to run this demo, you need to set `OPENAI_API_KEY` in the `gravitino_llama_index_demo.ipynb`,